Relaxation times for Bose-Einstein condensation by self-interaction and gravity: Conclusions

-What went wrong for Ref.~\cite{Kirkpatrick:2020fwd} and the prediction $\tau_{\rm self}\propto \frac{1}{|g|}$?
-The derivation of the condensation time in Ref.~\cite{Kirkpatrick:2020fwd} substitutes the Schr\"{o}dinger equation potential into the kinetic equation, leading to a result proportional to $|g|$.
-However, the contact interaction mediates no long range force, and at linear order does not lead to condensation, only time reversal symmetric processes.
-The correct potential to use in this derivation is the long range non-relativistic potential, which arises only at one-loop in $\phi^4$ theory, is proportional to $|g|^2$, and related to the scattering cross section, $\sigma_{\rm self}$ by the optical theorem~\cite{Mueller:2002gd} (see also Ref.~\cite{Micha:2004bv} and references therein for the derivation of the $\phi^4$ kinetic equation).
+Our result that in the pure self-interaction case $\tau\propto 1/|g|^2$ is in contradiction to the theoretical prediction stated in \citet{Kirkpatrick:2020fwd}, which predicted $\tau\propto 1/|g|$.
+The theoretical model of Ref.~\cite{Kirkpatrick:2020fwd} substitutes the Schr\"{o}dinger equation potential into the kinetic equation, leading to a result proportional to $1/|g|$.
+However, the contact interaction mediates no long-range force, and at linear order does not lead to condensation, only time reversal symmetric processes.
+The correct potential to use in this derivation is the long-range non-relativistic potential, which arises only at one-loop in $\phi^4$ theory, is proportional to $|g|^2$, and is related to the scattering cross section $\sigma_{\rm self}$ by the optical theorem~\cite{Mueller:2002gd} (see also Ref.~\cite{Micha:2004bv} and references therein for the derivation of the $\phi^4$ kinetic equation).
+Furthermore, Ref.~\cite{Kirkpatrick:2020fwd} gave a prediction for the rate combining gravity and self interactions with a different functional form than the additive rates case, Eq.~\ref{eq:condensation_time_self_gravity_native}.
+We tested the alternative functional form, and found $\mathcal{SSE} = 15.41$ indicating a worse fit than the additive rates case.

-On the other hand, for bosons with gravity and strong attractive self-interaction.
-We confirmed one of the predictions of Kirkpatrick et al.~\cite{Kirkpatrick:2020fwd}.
-By numerical simulations, we find condensation time for bosons with gravity and attractive self-interaction is fit to Eq.~\eqref{eq:condensation_time_self_gravity}~\cite{Kirkpatrick:2020fwd}.
-This results are very important since we always need to consider gravity of bosons in our systems.
-After we know the relaxation time by self-interaction and gravity respectively, we can know the actual condensation time of boson stars by Eq.\ref{eq:condensation_time_self_gravity}.
+Our results for the accurate condensation time and growth of boson stars can be used in boson star population modelling, with applications to the astrophysical phenomenology of bosonic dark matter, e.g. boson star explosions, and merger rates.

+\emph{Note Added:} Since the initial release of our manuscript, Kirkpatrick et al. released a second manuscript, Ref.~\cite{Kirkpatrick:2021wwz}, that updates their calculations on the condensation time by self-interaction to account for the upper limit on the momentum occupation in the axion field and arrive at similar conclusions to ours for the scaling of condensation time.